wencruz/ModuleManager/Module-Manager-Syntax.md

 }
 ```

 Note that you still need to use { and } for nodes, and a dummy value for values.
-If you don't do this then the parser doesn't know what it's dealing with.
+If you don't do this then KSP will evaluate the key or node as invalid and eat it before Module Manager gets a chance to evaluate it.

 ###Copy - + or $